 The Company provides services to 8th Avenue under a master services agreement (the "MSA"), as well as certain advisory services for a fee.
-The Company recorded MSA and advisory income of \$0.8 and \$1.0 during the three months ended December 31, 2022 and 2021, respectively, which were recorded in "Selling, general and administrative expenses" in the Condensed Consolidated Statements of Operations.
+The Company recorded MSA and advisory income of \$0.7 and \$2.3 during the three and nine months ended June 30, 2023, respectively, and \$0.8 and \$2.4 during the three and nine months ended June 30, 2022, respectively, which were recorded in "Selling, general and administrative expenses" in the Condensed Consolidated Statements of Operations.

-During the three months ended December 31, 2022 and 2021, the Company had net sales to 8th Avenue of \$2.4 and \$1.4, respectively, and purchases from and royalties paid to 8th Avenue of \$23.3 and \$29.5, respectively.
+During the three and nine months ended June 30, 2023, the Company had net sales to 8th Avenue of \$1.2 and \$6.7, respectively, and purchases from and royalties paid to 8th Avenue of \$16.8 and \$65.2, respectively.
+During the three and nine months ended June 30, 2022, the Company had net sales to 8th Avenue of \$3.1 and \$6.3, respectively, and purchases from and royalties paid to 8th Avenue of \$19.2 and \$68.9, respectively.
 Sales and purchases between the Company and 8th Avenue were all made at arm's-length.

-The Company had current receivables, current payables and a long-term liability with 8th Avenue of \$6.5, \$16.6 and \$0.7, respectively, at December 31, 2022 and \$4.4, \$26.1 and \$0.7, respectively, at September 30, 2022.
-The current receivables, current payables and long-term liability were included in "Receivables, net," "Accounts payable" and "Other liabilities," respectively, on the Condensed Consolidated Balance Sheets and related to MSA fees, pass through charges owed by 8th Avenue to the Company, related party sales and purchases and tax indemnification liabilities.
+The Company had current receivables and current payables with 8th Avenue of \$5.0 and \$11.1, respectively, at June 30, 2023 and \$4.4 and \$26.1, respectively, at September 30, 2022.
+The current receivables and current payables were included in "Receivables, net" and "Accounts payable," respectively, on the Condensed Consolidated Balance Sheets and related to MSA fees, pass-through charges owed by 8th Avenue to the Company and related party sales and purchases.
+In addition, the Company had a long-term receivable and a long-term liability with 8th Avenue of \$12.8 and \$0.7, respectively, at June 30, 2023 and zero and \$0.7, respectively, at September 30, 2022, which were included in "Other assets" and "Other liabilities," respectively, on the Condensed Consolidated Balance Sheets and related to tax indemnifications.